Alex-II/accessctl/access_control_standalone_webapp/README.md

 The Card Reader script reads the card number of the rfid cards presented to the hardware reader.
 If the card number matches a list of known valid cards, the door is opened.

-The Webapp script presents a webgui interface so that the list of valid cards can be identified.
+The Webapp script presents a webgui interface so that the list of valid cards can be viewed and edited.

 ### Running